10 Best Ways to Celebrate New Year’s Eve in Curaçao

 Join the afterparties

 After midnight, several bars and beach clubs organize an afterparty so that you can party until sunrise.
 Don’t expect a big party as most of the celebrations have already started during the day and there will be parties again during the day tomorrow.
-The islanders use the night to sleep in until the next party begins.
+The islanders use the night to take some rest until the next party begins.

 Nieuwjaarsduik Curaçao Zanzibar Jan Thiel